$\mu$PLAN: Summarizing using a Content Plan as Cross-Lingual Bridge: Plans as a Cross-Lingual Bridge

-Herein, we investigate two specific cross-lingual tasks: $(i)$ from English to other languages and $(ii)$ from other languages to English, which we denote as $\textsc{en}\rightarrow \textsc{all}$ and $\textsc{all}\rightarrow \textsc{en}$, respectively.
-The $\textsc{en}\rightarrow \textsc{all}$ task is particularly interesting because it would make a large amount of English information available to speakers of other languages.
-Therefore, the main focus of our work is on the $\textsc{en}\rightarrow \textsc{all}$ task.
-However, it is a challenging task because it involves a cross-lingual summarization model that can generate fluent text in many languages.
+Herein, we investigate two specific cross-lingual tasks: (a)~from English to other languages and (b)~from other languages to English, which we denote as $\textsc{en}\rightarrow \textsc{all}$ and $\textsc{all}\rightarrow \textsc{en}$, respectively.
+The $\textsc{en}\rightarrow \textsc{all}$ task is the main focus of our work.
+The task is particularly interesting because it would make a large amount of English information available to speakers of other languages but also challenging since it involves a cross-lingual summarization model that can generate fluent text in many languages.
+We define the data for the $\textsc{en}\rightarrow \textsc{all}$ task as: